upcontent/UpContent-Marketing/content/post/how-to-create-an-effective-upcontent-topic.md

     “Tech start-ups in Pittsburgh”

 - Pay close attention to your results.
 If you’re finding too many outliers in your content suggestions, it’s probably an indication that your search queries are too broad.
-You can elect to narrow each query further, or utilize the NOT feature to exclude suggestions containing those outliers.
+You can elect to narrow each query further or utilize the NOT feature to exclude suggestions containing those outliers.

     “Tech start-ups (NOT “Silicon Valley”)”